MushfiqPlabon/HomeSer/README.md

 ## API Documentation

 The API documentation is available at `/api/docs/swagger/` or `/api/docs/redoc/` when the development server is running.

+## CI/CD Pipeline

+The project uses GitHub Actions for continuous integration and deployment with three jobs:
+- **Lint**: Checks code formatting with black, isort, and flake8
+- **Test**: Runs tests with pytest
+- **Security**: Runs security audits with pip-audit

 ## Known Development Issues